+Overall

-Curriculum C+
+Curriculum

-- University of Sheffield does include planetary health in the curriculum, but it lacks integration longitudinally.
-In first and second year, various aspects of planetary health are discussed in lectures.
-There is also some discussion of planetary health in seminar work (ILAs). - Recommendations: There is a lack of teaching about introducing conversations about planetary health into conversations with patients.
+University of Sheffield does include planetary health (PH) in the curriculum, but it lacks integration longitudinally.
+In 1st and 2nd year, various aspects of PH are discussed in lectures, seminars and ILA Recommendations: There is a lack of teaching about introducing conversations about planetary heal conversations with patients.
 This could be introduced in clinical skills, or early years GP.
-There could be more SSCs relevant to planetary health.

-Interdisciplinary Research
+Interdisciplinary Research B-

-$\mathbf{C}$

-- The University of Sheffield has dedicated departments for interdisciplinary research, ScHARR and the Institute for Sustainable Food.
-The institution hosted a series of webinars on topics related to planetary health and sustainability in 2021.
-However the series is not directly aimed at medical students. - Recommendations: Sheffield Medical School could organise a conference directly related to Planetary Health.
-They could also join the Planetary Health Alliance and the Global Consortium on Climate and Health Education, and set up a website with planetary health news.
+The University of Sheffield has dedicated departments for interdisciplinary research, ScHARR and the for Sustainable Food.
+The institution hosted a series of webinars on topics related to planetary healthe sustainability in 2021.
+However the series is not directly aimed at medical students.
+Recommendations: The Medical School could organise a conference directly related to PH, join a Phore organisation like the Global Consortium on Climate and Health Education, or set up a website for PH and H

-Community Outreach and Advocacy
+Community Outreach and Advocacy С

-- University of Sheffield Medical school has little community outreach relating to planetary health.
-In the Phase 3a SSC there is an opportunity to partner with 'Greener Practice'.
-In the 2b Social Accountability SSC, there is no option to partner with a planetary health group.
-Relating to the 2019 climate strikes, the Medical School was supportive.
-Sheffield Teaching Hospitals does have some accessible educational materials for patients. - Recommendations: more community partnerships relating to planetary health in SSCs.
+University of Sheffield Medical School has little community outreach relating to PH.
+In the Phase 3a an opportunity to partner with 'Greener Practice', but no similar option in the 2b Social Accountability Sheffield Teaching Hospitals do have some accessible educational materials for patients.
+Recommendations: The Medical School could look to engage in professional education activities for graduation individuals, to ensure their knowledge and skills in PH and sustainable healthcare remain ty SSC. r post

-Support for Student-Led Initiatives
+Support for Student-Led Initiatives B-

-- The University of Sheffield and the Medical School support student groups dedicated to planetary health.
-There are two medical societies (Student for Global Health & Healthy Planet Sheffield) dedicated to this topic who receive funding from the Student Union and work closely with faculty members.
-In addition the University offers opportunities for students to participate in co-curricular planetary health programs either through the Sustainability Skills & Education series of webinars or via volunteering programs in Sheffield. - Recommendations: Support for student-led initiatives mostly comes from the wider University rather than the Medical School.
-We recommend the medical school offers increased support to students interested in sustainable initiatives for example via creating a website that advertises mentors or opportunities for students relating to PH or ESH and prioritises grants for related research.
+The University of Sheffield and the Medical School support student groups dedicated to planetary he are two medical societies (Student for Global Health & Healthy Planet Sheffield) dedicated to this top receive funding from the Student Union and work closely with faculty members.
+In addition the Univ opportunities for students to participate in co-curricular planetary health programs either through the Sustainability Skills & Education series of webinars or via volunteering programs in Sheffield.
+Recommendations: Support for student-led initiatives is mostly from the wider University, rather that Medical School.
+To increase support offered to students, we recommend creating a website advertisity opportunities related to PH or ESH, and prioritising grants for related research. pic who versity offers an the

-Campus Sustainability
+Campus Sustainability C+

-- Sheffield Medical school has made good progress to become a more sustainable campus in conjunction with the wider University, including fossil fuel divestment and using fully renewable energy on site, to setting achievable goals for carbon neutrality in the future. - Recommendations: There is still much to improve with the campus sustainability.
-Goals and plans are already in place at the Medical School, especially in transportation and building, but we also recommend focusing on making lab spaces more sustainable and improve/introduce sustainable guidelines for events and procurement.
+The Medical school has made good progress towards a more sustainable campus with the wider Univ divesting from fossil fuels, using fully renewable energy on site, and setting achievable carbon neutra Recommendations: There is still much to improve with the campus sustainability.
+Goals and plans a place at the Medical School, especially in transportation and building, but we also recommend focusi making lab spaces more sustainable and improve/introduce sustainable guidelines for events and proceeding. ality goals. re already in ing on